 - 1. Be familiar with course objectives. - 2.
 Present material in a manner which will encourage learning on the part of students. - 3.
 Seek guidance in preparing for instruction from department chairs, program directors, or deans. - 4.
-Submit grades, assessment reports, etc., as required of the Dean or Vice President of Instruction.
+Submit accurate course rosters, grades, assessment reports, etc., as required of the Dean or Vice President of Instruction.